Vikasnash/SAS-Excel-Fix/readme.md

 ## Workaround

-A Python script can be used to patch the Excel file by replacing the core.xml metadata with properly formatted values.
+This script is used to patch the Excel file by replacing the core.xml metadata with properly formatted values.

 ### Steps
 - Copy the original Excel file.